Guanqiu Jian and Wen Qin's Rebellion: Rebellion

 News of the uprising quickly reached Wei's rival state, Eastern Wu, which had long desired Shouchun.
 The Wu emperor Sun Liang sent troops to aid Guanqiu Jian and Wen Qin to weaken the Wei forces.
 Sun Jun led the support forces with Liu Zan and Lü Ju.
 Sima Shi, Hu Zun, Deng Ai, and Zhuge Dan merged forces and marched upon the rebels.
-Wang Ji, the Inspector of Jing Province, was told to capture Nandun before Guanqiu Jian and Wen Qin could do so.
+Wang Ji, the Inspector of Jing Province, sought to capture Nandun before Guanqiu Jian and Wen Qin could do so.
+Sima Shi wanted to wait until all the mobilized Wei forces had arrived before launching an attack on Shouchun, so he denied Wang Ji permission to attack first.
+Wang Ji saw this was a unwise move and led troops to attack Nandun.
+Soon after Wang Ji took over the area, a force led by Guanqiu Jian arrived but on seeing Wang Ji was already there, pulled back quickly.
+Everyone saw that Wang Ji had been right, so nothing was done about him disobeying orders.
 The Wei army then halted and mobilised, successfully instilling fear in movements in the rebel army, which would ultimately end their uprising.
 The Huai River northern region was where the rebels' families were, which brought down the rebels' morale.
 Troops abandoned Guanqiu Jian and Wen Qin.
 When Sima Shi saw this, Deng Ai was ordered to take his forces into Yuejia garrison, with a mere number of troops.
 He then fooled Wen Qin into attacking it, with Wen Qin thinking that there was only a small force there.
 That night, Sima Shi was able to bring his main force to reinforce Luojia, without Wen Qin knowing, though a pontoon bridge.
 Wen Qin sent his son, Wen Yang, to attack the city in the night.
 As a result, Wen Yang threw himself against a massive force of more than 100,000 men and was completely unsuccessful.
 When morning came, Wen Qin saw how large the army against him suddenly was and he fled.
 He ordered a retreat but was ultimately routed by Sima Ban.
 This caused a massive amount of Shouchun's population to flee to Wu in fear that they would be massacred.
 The rest of the rebels disbanded, and Guanqiu Jian was murdered in Shen County by Zhang Shu.
 Wen Qin immediately fled to Wu.
 By the time Wen Qin had reached Xiang county, Shouchun, and the rest of the Huai River region, was captured by Zhuge Dan.
 The Wu forces by this time had not yet arrived, so they quickly ordered a retreat from Dongxing.
 Zhuge Dan sent troops to attack the Wu forces, killing Liu Zan and many of their troops.